Academic Policies and Procedures

 - Receive approval for graduation from the Academic Affairs Committee and Faculty.

 Commencement is held once each year (see the Resident Academic Calendar).
-Students completing requirements during the summer months will participate in commencement but will not be eligible to receive recognition for honors until grades are posted in August.
+Students completing requirements during the summer months will participate in the May commencement but will not be eligible to receive recognition for honors until grades are posted in August.

 Continuing Education graduates are encouraged to participate in graduation exercises at AGTS.
 Approval to participate at the branch site where the majority of their course work was completed must be secured through the AGTS Registrar’s Office.
-Commencement dates will vary according to location.

-Students are personally responsible for following the course requirements for timely completion of their respective degrees and for confirming with the Registrar’s Office to insure that these requirements are satisfied.
+Students are personally responsible for following the course requirements (degree audits) for timely completion of their respective degrees and for confirming with the Registrar’s Office to insure that these requirements are satisfied.
 The requirements are published in the catalog under which the student matriculates or is readmitted.
 Suggested course-sequencing guides for degree programs are available in each department and utilized at registration.
 AGTS faculty advisers and staff are available to provide guidance in course scheduling but do not assume final responsibility for each student’s enrollment decisions.
 The published requirements of each degree prevail except for occasional and appropriate exceptions approved by the academic dean.

 The degree earned is recorded on the transcript at the end of the semester in which all the degree requirements are completed.
 The last day of the semester as indicated by the academic calendar is considered to be the official graduation date.
 Diplomas will not be distributed prior to commencement (see Tuition and Fees for fee).